microsoft/Kusto-Query-Language/doc/geo-polygon-centroid-function.md

 ---
 title: geo_polygon_centroid() - Azure Data Explorer
-description: This article describes geo_polygon_centroid() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 01/20/2022
+description: Learn how to use the geo_polygon_centroid() function to calculate the centroid of a polygon or a multipolygon on Earth. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_polygon_centroid()

-Calculates the centroid of polygon or a multipolygon on Earth.
+Calculates the centroid of a polygon or a multipolygon on Earth.

 ## Syntax